haoxins/haoxins.github.io/archived/2021-istio-in-action.md

   *validation* of the configuration.

-* The ***Kiali validations*** are helpful and should be one of the first stops when your workloads are not behaving according to your expectation.
+* The ***Kiali validations*** are helpful and should be one of the first steps when your workloads are not behaving according to your expectation.
   - **Kiali validations** 赞!
-* The next stop is to use *istioctl* which provides another set of validations.
+* The next step is to use *istioctl* which provides another set of validations.

 * The *Envoy Administration dashboard* is accessible